Relying Party Solution

 trust_chain

-The JWS payload parameters are described herein:
+The JWT payload parameters are described herein:

 Name